adunham95/TreeApp-Capstone/README.md

 _link-to-zipalign_ `-v 4` _Link-to-unsigned.apk_ _Signed-APK-Name.apk_

 ### Ionic View
+To upload the app to Ionic View use `ionic upload`

+To share the app with someone use `ionic share` _email address_

+The Ionic View Login Information is:

+Email: `wcudesign@gmail.com`

+Password: `WCUDesign2017`

+The Login Information for this email account is:

+Email: `wcudesign@gmail.com`

+Password: `WCUDesign2017`

+This is a non person email account created specifically to view the app on a mobile device.
+This will help show off the app on multiple devices without installing the app.

 ### Publishing Apps on the Play Store
 Visit [https://play.google.com/apps/publish/](https://play.google.com/apps/publish/ "Google Play Developer Console")